cameronamini/teachhut/README.md

 # Teachhut Website

-This is a simple website I made for a fictional ed-tech startup using React, React Router, and Styled Components.
-The inspiration for the project was to improve my familiarity with Styled Components as well as React Router in order to mimic multi-page web apps.
+This is a simple website I made for a fictional ed-tech startup using React, React-Scroll, and Styled Components.
+The inspiration for the project was to improve my familiarity with Styled Components as well as implementing smooth-scroll.

 ## Demo